IQSS/dataverse-installations/README.md

 ### Step 6: Load map test database

+- Load the latest fixture files.
+The name will be in this format ```installations_YYYY_MMDD.json``` where YYYY_MMDD will be the date--use the latest.
-From your virtual env run:
+- From your virtual env run:

 ```
-python manage.py loaddata dv_apps/installations/fixtures/installations.json
+python manage.py loaddata dv_apps/installations/fixtures/installations_2016_0825.json
 ```

-If the command above worked, try this url:
+- If the command above worked, try this url:
   - http://127.0.0.1:8000/map

+- On Heroku, the command would be: ```heroku run python manage.py loaddata dv_apps/installations/fixtures/installations_2016_0825.json```

 ---